biomedbigdata/website/content/authors/julian_poschenrieder/_index.md

 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
-social:
+#social:
-- icon: envelope
+#- icon: envelope
-  icon_pack: fas
+#  icon_pack: fas
-  link: 'mailto:olga.tsoy@wzw.tum.de'  # For a direct email link, use "mailto:test@example.org".
+#  link: 'mailto:fenn@wzw.tum.de'  # For a direct email link, use "mailto:test@example.org".
 #- icon: twitter
 #  icon_pack: fab
 #  link: https://twitter.com/GeorgeCushen